MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. On the Assignments tab, select **+ Add group**.
 This displays the available groups.
 Notice the list of available groups.

-    1. Searh for and select **Operations**, you may need to scroll down, then press **Select**.
+    1. Search for and select **Operations**, you may need to scroll down, then press **Select**.
 Notice the assignment table has been updated to reflect 1 group assigned.

 1. On the Assignments tab, select **+ Add role**.
 This displays the available Directory roles.
 Scroll down to view the various built-in roles.
 View the various roles, but don’t assign any.
 Close out of this window by select the **X** at the top right-hand corner of the page.